 It is a KPI that measures the number of sales by the number of impressions; a high ratio means that you have more sales per impression.

-Bringing this full circle, the point I’m trying to make here is that we as designers and marketers need to focus less on the impressions KPI and more on the conversion ratio KPI.
-Our measure of success is tied to the overall business goal, which is growth, and in most cases, sales.
+Bringing this full circle, the point I’m trying to make here is that we, as designers and marketers, need to focus less on the impressions KPI and more on the conversion ratio KPI.
+Our measure of success is tied to the overall business goal of growth and, in most cases, sales.

-If your organization is struggling with the ability to make more sales when the marketing team is insistent that the marketing efforts are “worth it” because “we have X number of impressions from Y campaign.” then it’s probably time to reevaluate because something is not quite connecting.
+If your organization struggles to make more sales when the marketing team insists that the marketing efforts are “worth it” because “we have X number of impressions from Y campaign.” then it’s probably time to reevaluate because something is not quite connecting.
 The benefit of market research firms like Cairn Consulting Group is that we can dive into situations like this and identify where the mark is being missed.
-Where during the customer buying process are you losing interest and how do you change your marketing strategy to fit the data.
+Where are you losing interest during the customer buying process, and how do you change your marketing strategy to fit the data?
 It’s one of the first steps in data-driven decision-making.